chudeemeke/.github/README.md

-# 🧠 Intelligent GitHub Template Repository
+# Intelligent GitHub Template Repository

-This is the master template repository that automatically provides the Universal Claude CI/CD Fixer to ALL new repositories.
+This is the master template repository that automatically provides the Universal CI/CD Fixer to ALL new repositories.

 ## 🚀 Features